riodelphino/zk-snacks-explorer.nvim/DEVELOPERS.md

 Provides UI functions: `setup()`, `open()`, `reveal()`

-The reason is not clear why config is merged and overwritten here.
+Though the config in `source.lua` is static, the one in `setup()` is dynamic. (e.g. Using existing `picker`) That is the reason why the config is merged and force overwritten here.
 ```lua
 ---@param opts snacks.picker.explorer.Config
 function M.setup(opts)